On a Microscopic Representation of Space-Time III: Introduction

-In this context, it is natural to understand the 'norms' $\vec{p}^{2}$ and $p^{2}=p_{\mu}p^{\mu}$ in terms of a {\it square} of (a part of) a line rep and as such -- remembering self-duality of lines in $\mathbb{R}^{3}$ -- when linearizing such squares we have to end up with a (linear) 5- or 6-dim line rep instead of a 3-dim 'vector' only\footnote{Thanks to his talk and private communication with O. Conradt during the conference, we heard that Dirac knew much about projective geometry, and that it was Dirac who searched for (algebraic) reps of his results from within projective geometry.
+In this context, it is natural to understand the 'norms' $\vec{p}^{\,2}$ and $p^{2}=p_{\mu}p^{\mu}$ in terms of a {\it square} of (a part of) a line rep and as such -- remembering self-duality of lines in $\mathbb{R}^{3}$ -- when linearizing such squares we have to end up with a (linear) 5- or 6-dim line rep instead of a 3-dim 'vector' only\footnote{Thanks to his talk and private communication with O. Conradt during the conference (ICCA 10), we heard that Dirac knew much about projective geometry, and that it was Dirac who searched for (algebraic) reps of his results from within projective geometry.
 However, we do not have access to those references yet.}.
-So in the standard treatment using the (3-dim) 'vector' approach only, parts of the momentum rep (and as such moments and parts of the energy) are often missing and are not considered in calculations.
-The same holds for bilinear representations of a 'metric' in order to linearize quadratic objects like in Clifford algebras, on semi-Riemannian or even 'two-point' homogeneous spaces which introduce 'the metric' only with respect to the point part or the point difference of the points of the respective manifold(s), i.e. 'the upper half of the line rep' given in eq.~(\ref{eq:PLCartCoordinates}).
-A naive generalization in terms of arbitrary (point) dimensions spoils the line as well as the physical background, i.e. although formally we can rewrite (in Euclidean interpretation or using the four-vector calculus of special relativity) $p^{2}=m^2$ in terms of a linear rep $p$ and a symmetric formalism $\{\gamma_{i},\gamma_{j}\}=\delta_{ij}$ or $\{\gamma_{\mu},\gamma_{\nu}\}=g_{\mu\nu}$ (see e.g. \cite{bjoedrell} or \cite{lurie:1968}, ch.
-1-3), the simple (formal) abstraction of a metric is algebraically nice to handle but too simple in order to highlight the complete geometrical (polar) background of such an 'anticommutator'.
-Of course one finds an appropriate algebraic and analytic calculus and a generalization to arbitrary $n$ with lot of nice group theory attached but -- as history proves -- the fact that 6-dim line reps can be composed of two 3-dim 'vectors' ('polar' and 'axial') and as such exhibit naturally a SO(3)$\times$SO(3) transformation structure seems forgotten nowadays.
-Moreover, 'the lower half of the line rep' (\ref{eq:PLCartCoordinates}) being apparently of $2^\mathrm{nd}$ order in the point reps has a {\it physical} identification by itself in terms of moments!
+So within the standard treatment, using the (3-dim) 'vector' approach only, parts of the (6-dim) momentum rep (and as such moments and ('axial') parts of the energy) are often missing and are not considered in calculations.
+The same holds for bilinear representations of a 'metric' in order to linearize quadratic objects like in Clifford algebras or on semi-Riemannian spaces.